Stephen McNeil: Premier of Nova Scotia

 The McNeil government's first spring of the legislature saw three significant controversies.
 The Liberals passed essential services legislation that ended a strike by nurses in Halifax who were protesting working conditions.
 Opponents of Bill 37 said it took away the right to fair collective bargaining and would set back labour relations in the province, while the government said it was necessary to protect health care.
 Public sector workers from various unions protested the bill.

 The second controversial legislation was the Financial Measures Act, which eliminated the Graduate Retention Rebate – a tax rebate given to graduates who stayed in the province to work.
 The government said the program was not working and that student groups wanted it cut.

 The third controversy stemmed from the McNeil government's April 2015 budget.
 The budget provided for the elimination of the crown agency Film and Creative Industries Nova Scotia, as well as an overhaul of the long-standing Nova Scotia Film Tax Credit.
 This move appeared to break a pre-election promise made by McNeil in October 2013, and resulted in an outpouring of protest from the creative community.
 Under political pressure, McNeil was forced to abandon the changes tabled in the budget.
-The Liberal government instead come up with a new incentive program for the film and television industry: the Nova Scotia Film Production Incentive Fund.
+The Liberal government instead introduced a new incentive program for the film and television industry: the Nova Scotia Film Production Incentive Fund.
 The Liberals' first budget forecast a $279 million deficit, and included money to cap class sizes and recruit doctors.
 Two significant pieces of legislation were introduced.
 The government took the interest off Nova Scotia student loans for graduates who stay in Nova Scotia, and created a jobs fund called Invest Nova Scotia.

+In December 2015, the McNeil government introduced and passed Bill 148, The Public Services Sustainability Act, which established a legislated wage framework for public sector workers that included a two-year wage freeze and placed limits on interest arbitration.
+The legislation also removed previously negotiated retirement service awards from existing collective agreements.
+The constitutionality of the legislation was challenged by several public sector unions along with the Nova Scotia Federation of Labour.
+In February 2026, the Act was found unconstitutional by the Supreme Court of Nova Scotia.

 McNeil announced on August 6, 2020, that he would be stepping down as Premier of Nova Scotia and leaving public office.
 In his announcement he confirmed he will remain as premier and leader of the Liberal Party until Iain Rankin is sworn in.